-These guidelines address SI joint fusion when performed as an elective, non-emergent procedure and not as part of the care of a congenital condition, acute or traumatic event such as fracture (excluding fracture of implant and periprosthetic fracture), malignancy, or infection.
+These guidelines address SI joint fusion when performed as an elective, non-emergent procedure.

 Clinical Indications

 The following general requirements apply to all indications except where they differ from the specific requirements.
 The specific requirements take precedence over any stated general requirement.